northstowekarate/northstowekarate.github.io/posts/2025/04/23/index.md

 ---
 layout: base.njk
-title:
+title: Zanshin (awareness) and mirror-image/on the spot kata
-description: Tonight we practiced performing kihon kata, heian shodan and heian nidan.
-It's important to practice all the kata you know, not just your current kata.
+description: Thank you Sensei Joe for taking the lesson.
+The lesson focused on zanshin (awareness) and mirror-image/on the spot kata.
+Practice techniques on both sides.
 date: 2025-04-23
 tags:
 - Lesson-Summary